Introduction: How to Make a Directed Energy Weapon Detection System for Less Than $50

 Joining a Facebook (SDR, Antenna, Radio, Electronics, etc. related) group, an ARRL Affiliated Amateur Radio Club and/or earning your FCC Amateur Radio Operator License is a great idea also since many clubs have almost free classes where you can learn more about Amateur Radio and Radio Frequencies (RF).
 I recommend buying some books regarding what there is to learn as well as joining a club to advocate and perform "Fox Hunts", also know as Radio Direction Finding (RDF).
 RDF is great to read into for sport and optimizing antenna designs and detection procedures to be directional for use in determining sources of static, noise, interference and/or jamming.
 Static, noise, interference and/or jamming are the general technical terms in radio lingo for issues with reception or transmission.
 Some military radio manuals even note to contact JEWC, or nowadays JEWC is reported to be realigned into JIOWC, if there is a static, noise, interference and/or jamming issue.

-Learning electronics, if you haven't started yet, will help save you even more money so you can salvage electronics components to re-purpose.
-The salvaged electronic components can be used to make an upconverter or a downconverter or other modifications or circuits for the detection system.
+Learning electronics, if you haven't started yet, will help save you even more money since you can salvage electronics components to re-purpose.
+The salvaged electronic components can be used to make an upconverter and/or a downconverter and/or other modifications and/or circuits for the detection system including the SDR.

 Learning how to use older super heterodyne receivers or scanners as antenna feeds so you can connect a feedline from the antenna input of the RTL-SDR, or whatever SDR you have, to the super heterodyne receiver or scanner discriminator IF section of the circuit will improve performance also.